The Royal Yacht Britannia. The building

 A depiction of William Wallace,

-one of the main leaders in the First War of Scottish
+one of the leaders of the First War of Scottish

 Independence.